garrandall/popular-music-data/tracks/car-wash-christina-aguilera-missy-elliott.md

 Working at the car wash, oh, oh, yeah, yeah
-At the car wash, yeah, ooh, yeah, yeah
+At the car wash, yeah, oh yeah, yeah
 At the car wash, sing it with me now
-Working at the car wash yeah, whoo, ooh
+Working at the car wash yeah, whoo, oh

 Come summer the work gets kind of hard (come on)